 - If caught feeding on a human, you’ll be reported to the Guard.

 How to Cure Vampirism

-And that's all you need to know about becoming a vampire and curing vampirism in Skyrim.
+And that’s how to become a vampire in Skyrim.
 Though it has its downsides, playing as a vampire opens the door to so many more fun opportunities and experiences.
-Consider giving it a go, and if you find it's not your thing, just head to Falion and get cured!
-For more on Skyrim, consider perusing our guides hub!
+Consider giving it a go, and if you find it’s not your thing, just head to Falion and get cured!
+For more, consider perusing our Skyrim guides hub!